 \\ \textbf{Total technology cost $TC$:} The cumulative investment costs for a technology can be obtained by integrating the experience curve (eq. \ref{eq:experience_curve}).
 For $\alpha \ne 1\rightarrow LR \ne 0.5$ this results in

 The cumulative costs $TC$ are stepwise linearised with a given number of line segments (see Figure \ref{fig:linearisation}).
 The greater the number of segments, the more precise the solution.
-However, this also increases the number of variables and thus the solution time.\\ \robustify\bfseries

-Other models use the following number of segments: In ERIS \cite{eris2004} 6, global MARKAL 6-8, MARKAL-Europe 6-20 \cite{markal1999}.
+However, this also increases the number of variables and thus the solution time.\\ \\Other models use the following number of segments: In ERIS \cite{eris2004} 6, global MARKAL 6-8, MARKAL-Europe 6-20 \cite{markal1999}.
 Heuberger et al. \cite{heuberger2017} 5.
 In this study we assume five line segments.
 This corresponds to six interpolation points $(\overline{TC_i}, \overline{E_i})$ (marked in Figure \ref{fig:linearisation} with a star) for $i \in$ [0, N-1] where $N$ is the number of interpolation points. \\ \\The definition of the line segments follows Barreto's approach \cite{barreto2001}: line segments at the beginning of the learning are shorter to capture the steep part of the experience curve more precisely.
 With each line segment the cumulative cost increase doubles. \\ \\ \textbf{Special ordered set of type 2 \gls{sos}:} We define a set of continuous variables $\delta_{s,t,i} \in [0,1]$ for each technology $s$ (e.g. solar \gls{PV}), investment period $t$ and interpolation point $i \in [0, N-1]$ of the linearisation. $N$ is the total number of interpolation points used for the piece-wise linearisation.
 The continuous variable indicates which line segment is active.
 Only two adjacent delta variables are non-zero at the same time $t$ for technology $s$ and their sum is equal one

 For example, if line segment $i$ is active then only $\delta_{s,t,i}$ and $\delta_{s,t,i+1}$ are non-zero. \\ \\ \textbf{Cumulative experience $E$:} The cumulative capacity $E_{s, t}$ of a technology $s$, time $t$ and interpolation points $i$ is defined as a summation of the product of the continuous variable $\delta$ and the x-position of the interpolation points $\overline{E_{s, i}}$